strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LCmeetsAtomicRed/LCAR.md

 In this lab we will be creating a controlled and fake cyber attack with Atomic Red, we will then use Lima Charlie to see what is logged and to see how a real world attack may set off bells and whistles for us to look at.

-We will be picking up where we left off in part 1, in the browser logged into our Lima Charlie web interface.
+We will pick up where we left off in part 1, in the browser logged into our Lima Charlie web interface.

-We will need to install the plugin for Atomic Red that Lima Charlie offers.
+We need to install the plugin for Atomic Red that Lima Charlie offers.

 Start by navigating to the "Add-ons" tab in the top right of the web page.